oSoc17/rideaway-data/index.md

 The development of the app demonstrates the power of high quality open data and would inspire the creation of other advanced apps for the public to support them through everyday activities.
 This work highlights the importance of supporting open map data creators to support open source applications.

 ## OSM as the source of map data for the app
-For the app to work having an open map data source geodata of the routes is first necessary.
-This is where our work becomes relevant, since the map data from OSM needs to be complete and accurate in relation to the physical network’s signage.

-OSM is a community driven open map data collection.
+OSM is a collaborative project to create a free editable map of the world.
 Mapping is done through local expert knowledge and continually create and validate the map.
-Their data is open, meaning content can be freely used, modified, and shared.
-Often, mappers use official reference maps on a particular theme to guide their work.
+In Belgium, the local community is very active and this has allowed cycling paths all over the country, especially in urban areas like Brussels, to be mapped with a high level of completeness and correctness.

+This is where our work becomes relevant since the map data from OSM needs to be complete and accurate for a navigation app for the city to be reliable.
+We developed an approach available to assist the OSM community to verify that map data is a good quality.
+Even though mappers usually carry out their work based on personal knowledge, OSM contributors often rely official reference maps on a particular theme to guide their work.
+When they are issues then they can edit the map to correct for it.
+Our solution is to ease the map comparison and correction process, known as conflation, through a simple web interface.

 ## Using Brussels’ map data as a reference
 The regional cycling infrastructure is represented by is open and online map data.
 Individual routes has information about their corresponding route colour and name.
 This is a useful reference, however if the OSM community wanted to compare the completeness and correctness of OSM, a manual comparison will be too tedious.
 We solved this problem by providing a platform, to the OSM community, that automatically identifies potential issues on OSM, in relation to the cycling route map data from the Brussels government.